-As noted in Principle 5 above, Mirvac has a Continuous Disclosure and External Communications Policy which is available on Mirvac's website: www.mirvac.com/about/corporate-governance
+As noted in Principle 5, Mirvac has a Continuous Disclosure and External Communications Policy, a copy of which is available on Mirvac's website: www.mirvac.com/about/corporate-governance

-In accordance with the Policy, all Mirvac ASX announcements are posted to Mirvac's website, including annual and half-year reports, investor presentations, operational updates, market briefings, notices of meetings and the Mirvac Property Compendium.
+In accordance with the Continuous Disclosure and External Communications Policy, all Mirvac ASX announcements are posted to Mirvac's website, including annual and half-year reports, investor presentations, operational updates, market briefings, notices of meetings and the Mirvac Property Compendium.

-Mirvac maintains an investor relations program to facilitate effective two-way communication with investors and market analysts.
+Mirvac maintains an investor relations program to facilitate effective twoway communication with investors and market analysts.
 The aim of this program is to allow investors and market analysts to understand Mirvac's business, governance, financial performance and prospects.